AnnaWilliford/SWC_Fall2019/Lesson6_ReproducibleResearchR.md

 - italics with underscores
 - code-type font with backticks

-(I prefer hyphens over asterisks, myself.)

 You can make a numbered list by just using numbers.
-You can use the same number over and over if you want:
+You can use the same number over and over if you want, but make sure you have a space between the dot and your list item!

 ```
 1. bold with double-asterisks